SofHldn/student-management-system/README.md

 }
 * Creates new Subject, Subject object as a parameter

-GET: /students/1
+GET: /students/subjects/11
-* Gets the student with id 1, Long (PathParam) as parameter
+* Shows all subjects for student with ID 11, Long (PathParam) as parameter

 GET: /students
 * Gets all students in database, no parameter